ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 If we input an expression that already has a value associated, GHCi computes and prints the expression value on the next line.
 If, on the other hand, we ask for the type of an expression `x` with `:t x`, the interpreter outputs this after a double colon.

-> Parentheses are used to group subexpressions that must be evaluated first.
+N.B.: In function bodies, parentheses are used to group subexpressions that must be evaluated first (as per convention).

 Each example builds on the previous one, starting from self-explanatory concepts; the reader is encouraged to install the latest version of the [Glasgow Haskell Compiler suite](http://www.haskell.org/ghc) suite and try/modify the examples, in the given order; it's much more fun and instructive than just reading through!